WVTV: Current station status

 On May 8, 2017, Sinclair entered into an agreement to acquire Tribune Media – owner of Fox affiliate WITI – for $3.9 billion, plus the assumption of $2.7 billion in debt held by Tribune, pending regulatory approval by the FCC and the U.S. Department of Justice's Antitrust Division.
 Sinclair had already announced that WCGV's license was sold in April in the FCC's 2016 spectrum auction and later announced that in technicality, WCGV would go off the air completely with its schedule moved to WVTV's second subchannel.
 The transaction would have alleviated any regulatory complications involving the sale within Milwaukee, outside any physical and employee assets which would have needed to be sorted out later on (including the then-likely move of the WVTV/My 24 intellectual unit to WITI's Brown Deer facility).

 On July 18, 2018, the FCC voted to have the Sinclair–Tribune acquisition reviewed by an administrative law judge amid "serious concerns" about Sinclair's forthrightness in its applications to sell certain conflict properties.
 Three weeks later on August 9, Tribune announced it would terminate the Sinclair deal, intending to seek other M&A opportunities.
 Tribune also filed a breach of contract lawsuit in the Delaware Chancery Court, alleging that Sinclair engaged in protracted negotiations with the FCC and the U.S. Department of Justice's Antitrust Division over regulatory issues, refused to sell stations in markets where it already had properties, and proposed divestitures to parties with ties to Sinclair executive chair David D. Smith that were rejected or highly subject to rejection to maintain control over stations it was required to sell.

 On March 11, 2025, it was reported that Sinclair (WVTV Licensee, Inc.) would sell five TV stations, including WVTV, to Rincon Broadcasting Group, led by Todd Parkin.
 The sale was approved by the FCC on July 1, and completed on July 9.

+On July 10, 2026, Good Karma Brands and the Milwaukee Bucks announced that their 2026–27 schedule (starting with the team's NBA Summer League games two days later) would be carried in full (excluding national broadcasts) on WVTV's "My 24" channel, with Good Karma handling advertising sales and affiliate relations for a statewide network to be announced.
+The agreement returned the Bucks to channel 24 and its forerunner service for the first time since the 1993–94 season.